Donaustadion

-The Donaustadion is a multi-purpose stadium in Ulm, Germany.
+The Donaustadion (English: Danube Stadium) is a multi-purpose stadium in Ulm, Germany.
 It is currently used mostly for football matches and is the home stadium of SSV Ulm 1846.
-The stadium is able to hold 19,500 people.
+The stadium is able to hold 17,400 people.

 In 1999, a new stand was constructed, filling the last open gap of the former horseshoe shaped ground.
 This all-seated affair was the first non-smoking stand within a professional football ground in Germany.